 Dividends.
 Subject to the passive foreign investment company ("PFIC") rules described below, the gross amount of any distributions of cash or property (other than, generally, distributions of our equity shares) with respect to equity shares or ADSs will generally be included in income by a U.S. holder as foreign source dividend income at the time of receipt, which in the case of a U.S. holder of ADSs generally should be the date of receipt by the depositary, to the extent such distributions are made from the current or accumulated earnings and profits (as determined under U.S. federal income tax principles) of our Company.
 Such dividends will not be eligible for the dividends received deduction ("DRD") generally allowed to corporate U.S. holders, other than certain corporate U.S. holders who own 10% or more of the equity in our Company (including ADSs).
 Such U.S. holders should consult their tax advisors regarding any DRD to which they are entitled.
 To the extent, if any, that the amount of any distribution by our Company exceeds our Company's current or accumulated earnings and profits as determined under U.S. federal income tax principles, such excess will be treated first as a tax-free return of capital to the extent of the U.S. holder's tax basis in the equity shares or ADSs and thereafter as capital gain.
-However, because we do not intend to determine our earnings and profits under U.S. federal income tax principles, any distribution will generally be treated as a dividend for U.S. federal income tax purposes.
+However, because we do not intend to determine our earnings and profits under U.S. federal income tax purposes.